FormidableLabs/inspectpack/README.md

 #### Focus first on identical code sources

 For starters, if you're serious about fixing pre-existing duplicates in your bundle, run with the `verbose: true` option.
 What that gives you is a list of the identical sources used in the bundle.
-These pieces of code are completely equivalent, so attempting to collapse them is relatively low risk.
+These pieces of code are completely equivalent, so there is a better chance that they will be able to be collapsed without any difference in functionality.

+Of course, the complexity is that identical pieces of code may `require` or `import` other files that are **not** identical in bytes or even equivalent in functionality.
+So a replacement analysis might start with identical code sources, but must also include any _other_ depended-on sources.
+But hey, it's a decent place to start looking.

 #### Change dependencies in your root `package.json`